grepdisc/kindfools/_posts/2023-05-05-Buffalo-SOUP.md

 {% include video id="824158871" provider="vimeo" %}

 The pitch really gets going when we break out the poetry about 40 seconds in.
-Next time, we'll start with a story/poem to pull people in from the start.<br>
+Next time, we'll start with a story/poem to pull people in from the start.

 Thank you to Rita, Katherine, Ian, Nate and Caroline showing up in support!
 Congratulations to [Project Mona's House](https://www.projectmonashouse.com) for receiving the night's donations to help their young women build resilience,